-A marble cake is basically a pound cake, with a two layers with different flavors.
+A marble cake is basically a pound cake, with two layers with different flavors.
 The trick to make this easy marble cake is to use all ingredients at room temperature.
-Let’s see what you need to make a healthy marble cake keto and gluten free.
+Let’s see what you need to make a healthy marble cake keto and gluten-free.

 Eggs at room temperature

-Sugar-free crystal sweetener – erythritol, xylitol or combo of Monkfruit/erythritol.
+Sugar-free crystal sweetener – erythritol, xylitol, or a combo of Monkfruit/erythritol.
 Check out my keto sweetener converter to convert from one sweetener to another.

 Unsweetened cocoa powder